 Sight Distance and Reaction Time

-Sight distance is the distance from which you can see and identify a hazard, not necessarily the total distance you can see.
+- Sight distance means the distance from which you can see and identify a hazard.
 You often see an object before you’re able to identify it as a hazard.

 - Seeing something